 There are hundreds of different Nile cruises to choose from, but for those that have the budget, a journey aboard the Royal Cleopatra is a worthy choice.
 The vessel is a traditional sailboat, or dahabia, handsomely outfitted to evoke the grandeur of the Victorian era.
 With berths for just seven tourists, it offers a more intimate experience than many of the larger Nile cruise ships; yet still stops at the same world-famous sights.
 The six-day itinerary takes you to Luxor, Edfu, Esna, Aswan and Kom Ombo, where a professional Egyptologist acts as your guide.
 In between stops, spend time sunbathing on deck beneath the dahabia's magnificent twin sails, or savoring authentic Egyptian cuisine.
 You can book a single cabin, or hire the entire vessel.

 MV Ilala, Lake Malawi

-As the third largest of Africa's Great Lakes, Lake Malawi is a popular destination for watersports, fishing and relaxing at the beach.
+As the third-largest of Africa's Great Lakes, Lake Malawi, in the Malawi area, is a popular destination for watersports, fishing and relaxing at the beach.
 The MV Ilala is a local icon, providing a ferry service that traverses the length of the lake once a week, stopping at various points along the way.
 You can disembark anywhere you like, including the lovely Likoma Island; or ride the ferry all the way back to its starting point at Monkey Bay.
 A 620-ton vessel with space for 450 passengers, the MV Ilala is not a luxury cruiser.
 However, it does offer the classic African adventure.
-There are several restaurants and bars onboard, and you can opt to travel economy, second class, first class or cabin class.
+There are several restaurants and bars onboard, and you can opt to travel economy, second class, first-class or cabin class.
 The five cabins include exclusive access to the ship's top deck.